davidefiocco/streamlit-fastapi-model-serving/README.md

 Simple example of usage of streamlit and FastAPI for ML model serving

-When developing simple API, it can be useful to have _both_ a backend (with API documentation) for other applications to call and a frontend for users to experiment with the functionality.
+When developing simple APIs that serve machine learning models, it can be useful to have _both_ a backend (with API documentation) for other applications to call and a frontend for users to experiment with the functionality.

-In this example, we use `FastAPI` for the backend service and `streamlit` for the frontend service, using `docker-compose` to run the services and allow communication between the two.
+In this example, we serve an image semantic segmentation model using `FastAPI` for the backend service and `streamlit` for the frontend service. `docker-compose` orchestrates the two services and allows communication between them.

-To run the example in a machine running Docker and docker-compose, run
+To run the example in a machine running Docker and docker-compose, run:

     docker-compose build
     docker-compose up